No Waiting Period Life Insurance

 The Standard Plus ranking is for those who have average health.
 Their height and weight may be higher than normal.

-The Substandard class ranking is for those who need high-risk life insurance.
-If you have a below-average life expectancy, are obese, or have major health conditions, then you’ll be covered in this ranking.
+The Substandard class is for those who need high-risk life insurance.
+If you have a below-average life expectancy, are obese, or have major health conditions, you’ll be covered in this ranking.

 It’s also the class ranking that will cover those suffering from major health conditions, including diabetes, cancer, and abnormal lab results.

 Smokers are often offered a specific ranking but with their own classification.
-The Smoker class isn’t always reserved for smoking cigarettes but also can include many kinds of tobacco use.
-This would mean that chewing tobacco and smoking cigars could increase your rates.
+The Smoker class isn’t always reserved for smoking cigarettes but also can include many kinds of tobacco use, meaning that chewing tobacco and smoking cigars could increase your rates.

 |Risk Class Type||Qualifications|